enso-org/enso-archive/doc/design/syntax/syntax.md

     foo x y
   ```

+- To suspend blocks, we provide a `suspend` function in the standard library.
 - This function takes any expression as an argument (including a block), and
   suspends the execution of that expression such that it is not evaluated until
   forced later.